nukedss/DarkSkyJS/README.md

 * key  - _string_
   * Your API key for the DarkSky REST Interface
 * autoLocation - _bool_
-  * In the future, when autoLocation is turned on the library will attempt to autodetect the location using the Html5 GeoLocation interface.
+  * In the future, when autoLocation is turned on the library will attempt to autodetect the location using
+  * the Html5 GeoLocation interface.
 * location - _array / object_
   * An array or object containing a single or multiple locations and/or times to request information for.

 Testing.html
 ============
 This Testing.html document is what i used to test the library with.
 Simply run it in the browser to run the various tests.
+Be sure to include your api key in the query string part of the url.

+Example:
+> Testing.html?key=<apikey>

 This is not a comprehensive test page but tests basic functionality.
+More tests can be made to test Security concerns and other aspects of the API such as error handling.